thelocalsdev/superb_text_constructor/README.md

       "#{Rails.root}/config/superb_text_constructor_namespaces.yml"
     ]

-Another available option here is `default_namespace`.
+### default_namespace

 It is `default` by default, but you can override it:

     SuperbTextConstructor.default_namespace = 'blog'

+### additional_permitted_attributes

+By default it permits all the attributes described in YAML config.
+Sometimes it is not enough, e.g. when you add relations to Block model.
+These additional attributes should be listed here:

+    SuperbTextConstructor.additional_permitted_attributes = {
+      item_ids: [],
+      images_attributes: [:id, :image, :_destroy]
+    }

+## YAML config

-As you can see, YAML config consists of 2 parts: blocks and namespaces.
+YAML config consists of 2 parts: blocks and namespaces.

 ### Blocks